xieyuheng/fidb-zero/docs/diary/2023-10-14-implementing-relations.md

 We can solve this problem by checking consistency during reading the first endpoint of the double-link, and amend the double-link if it is broken.

+# Properties of double-link method for implementing relations

+We do not need to use index to get all the users a user is following, or all the followers of a user.

+both direction of a relation must be explicitly named.

+# Motivating constraint

+The motivating constraint of the idea of double-link, is the fact that we are using path pattern to represent permissions.